-Natural History
+Natural History Films and Documentaries

-Rachel Bigsby is an award-winning seabird photographer, filmmaker, and conservationist whose work bridges the gap between art and science.
-Through the lens of her camera, she captures the raw beauty, fragility, science, stories and resilience of the natural world, crafting compelling visual narratives that inspire awareness and action.
+Rachel Bigsby is an award-winning seabird photographer, filmmaker, presenter, and conservationist whose work bridges the worlds of art and science.
+Through the lens of her camera, she captures the beauty, fragility, resilience, and complexity of the natural world, crafting powerful visual narratives that spark both awareness and action.
+Her filmmaking is rooted in authentic storytelling, offering audiences an intimate glimpse into the lives of seabirds and the critical challenges they face.

 In partnership with The RSPB and The Natural History Museum, Rachel investigates the impact of Avian Influenza, uncovering more about the disease, its impact and how seabirds like the Northern Gannet are affected.